-We teamed up with researchers at the University of Arizona School of Animal and Comparative Biomedical Sciences (UA-ACBS) and Texas A&M University to address critically important melon issues.
-Table to Farm: A Sustainable systems-based approach for a safe, healthier melon supply chain in the U.S., a $4.4 million, 4-year USDA-Specialty Crop Research Initiative project lead by a team of specialized melon researchers and breeders at Texas A&M, will develop melon varieties that appeal to consumers with better flavor and aroma while minimizing food safe
+We are working with researchers at the University of Arizona School of Animal and Comparative Biomedical Sciences (UA-ACBS) and Texas A&M University to address critically important melon issues.
+Table to Farm: A Sustainable systems-based approach for a safe, healthier melon supply chain in the U.S., a $4.4 million, 4-year USDA-Specialty Crop Research Initiative project lead by a team of specialized melon researchers and breeders at Texas A&M, will develop melon varieties that appeal to consumers with better flavor and aroma while minimizing food sa

 The agriculture industry takes fresh produce safety seriously.
 According to the CDC (Center for Disease Control and Prevention), each year 48 million people become ill from a food borne illness, 128,000 are hospitalized, & 3000 die.
 Many different pathogens can contaminate foods and make people sick.
 Pathogens are microorganisms that cause disease.
 Here are just a few that are of concern.

 - E. coli